-Jay Garcia, a registered nurse and personal trainer to celebrities like Bea Alonzo and Cherie Gil, says he’s fortunate that he already had an online program set up prior to the recent crisis that has forced many fitness professionals to go digital.
+Jay Garcia, a registered nurse and personal trainer to celebrities like Bea Alonzo and Cherie Gil, says he’s fortunate that he already had an online program set up before the recent crisis that has forced many fitness professionals to go digital.

-However, he did mention the large impact it has on the majority of the fitness workforce: the instructors.
+However, he did mention the large impact it has on most fitness workforce: the instructors.

 “In terms of how it (the quarantine) affected trainers in general, malaki.
 Kasi we’re paid by the hour”.
 (In terms of how it affected trainers in general, it has a very big impact because we are paid by the hour)

 “Most trainers don’t have any benefits and hazard pays.
 So during a crisis like this, Coaches need to be creative in conducting their sessions with their clients.” says Edsel Vengco, a fitness instructor who has been active in the industry for over a decade.

 “The fitness industry falls under “service related” meaning that Coaches and Trainers get to be paid for every personal training session or class they give.
 No conduction = No pay”.

 Like many of the employees and citizens whose livelihoods have been affected

 Fitness professionals have taken a hard hit from missed client sessions and class conduction.

 Apart from working individuals, affecting business owners who operate their own studios.

 “Most Gyms, clubs and studios in the Philippines fall under an SME (small/medium enterprise).
 And being an SME, like other businesses, we are affected mainly due to the closure of our facility.”